coma/ngFirewall/README.md

 ngFirewall
 ==========

-Angular service to avoid routes from being loaded and ajax or socket calls from being made without the required permissions.
+Angular service to avoid routes from being loaded and ajax calls from being made without the required permissions.